jonnykinzi/jonnykinzi.github.io/_pages/about.md

 <br>

 In my free time, I like to challenge myself outside of my comfort zone.
-Currently, I educate myself about business management, consulting, coding, and investing, and by reading books and/or taking online courses.
+Currently, I educate myself on business management, consulting, coding, and investing by reading books and/or taking online courses.